jarneke/Advent-Of-Code-2024/README.md

 # Advent of Code 2024

 Welcome to my Advent of Code 2024 repository!
-This is where I'll be documenting my journey through the coding challenges of this year's event.
+This is where I'll be documenting my journey through the coding challenges of this year's event. (yes im starting late (01/01/2025))

 ## About Advent of Code